99rafa/Sauron-Project/report/README.md

 #### No more repeated requests
 We implemented an execution table that prevents the server to process repeated requests.
 There is a randomly generated unique ID for each request that distiguishes them.

 **Minor details:** We compressed messages in proto because there was a lot of repeated messages.
-For instance: every update had an empty response; Track, Trail and TrackMessage had a similar requeste message; etc...
+For instance: every update had an empty response; Track, Trace and TrackMatch had a similar requeste message; etc...

 ## Closing remarks